 Step outside the National Anthropological Museum, and you’ll find yourself in Chapultepec Park.

 Chapultepec was a larger-than-life Aztec ruler.
 His namesake park is much the same.
 Covering a gigantic sprawl of over 1,600 acres, this is one of the largest recreational and natural urban settings in the western hemisphere.
-In fact, Chapultepec Park is nearly twice the size of New York City’s Central Park.
+In fact, Chapultepec Park is near twice the size of New York City’s Central Park.

 Here you can unwind from the hustle and bustle of city life by taking a boat ride or enjoying wildlife at the free zoo.
 Convenient exercise trails line the park for visitors who don’t want to sit still.
 This is a great place to visit with children and don’t forget to book a family friendly hotel in Mexico too.